MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

 ## More about the multithreaded debugging windows

-#### To switch the active thread
+#### To switch the debugger context to another thread

-- To switch the debugger context, see [How to: Switch to Another Thread While Debugging](../debugger/how-to-switch-to-another-thread-while-debugging.md)
+- To switch to another thread, see [How to: Switch to Another Thread While Debugging](../debugger/how-to-switch-to-another-thread-while-debugging.md)

 #### To learn more about the Parallel Stack and Parallel Watch windows